 - Easy to install

 - Attractive for any space

 - Needs to be replaced more often

-There are many pros and a few cons to choosing laminate flooring.
-It’s important to be fully educated about different flooring options and the needs of your specific space.
+Because there are many pros and a few cons to choosing laminate flooring, it’s important that you are fully educated about different flooring options and the needs of your specific space.

 Because of the way laminate flooring is made, it is a good option for many homeowners and businesses.
 Also, many interior designers choose laminate wood flooring as a more cost-effective choice.
 Check with your local Carpet & Tile Mart to see the colors, sizes, and styles of laminate flooring from which you can choose.